scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 ##### The Scala Compiler

 Documentation about the internal workings of the Scala compiler is scarce, and most of the knowledge is passed around by forum ([Scala Contributors](https://contributors.scala-lang.org/) forum), chat-rooms (see `#scala-contributors` on [Discord][discord-contrib]), ticket, or word of mouth.
-However the situation is steadily improving.
+However, the situation is steadily improving.
 Here are the resources that might help:

 * [Compiler internals videos by Martin Odersky](https://www.scala-lang.org/old/node/598.html) are quite dated, but still very useful.
 In this three-video series Martin explains the general architecture of the compiler, and the basics of the front-end, which later became the `scala-reflect` module's API.
 * [Reflection documentation][reflect-overview] describes fundamental data structures (like `Tree`s, `Symbol`s, and `Types`) that
   are used to represent Scala programs and operations defined on then.
-Since much of the compiler has been factored out and made accessible via the `scala-reflect` module, all of the fundamentals needed for reflection are the same for the compiler.
+Since much of the compiler has been factored out and made accessible via the `scala-reflect` module, all the fundamentals needed for reflection are the same for the compiler.
 * [Scala compiler corner](https://lampwww.epfl.ch/~magarcia/ScalaCompilerCornerReloaded/) contains extensive documentation about most of the post-typer phases (i.e. the backend) in the Scala compiler.
 * [Scala Contributors](https://contributors.scala-lang.org/), a forum which hosts discussions about the core